betaflight/betaflight/docs/LedStrip.md

 If you have LEDs that are intermittent, flicker or show the wrong colors then drop the VIN to less than 4.7v, e.g. by using an inline diode on the VIN to the LED strip.
 The problem occurs because of the difference in voltage between the data signal and the power signal.
-The WS2811 LED's require the data signal (Din) to be MAX 0.7 * VIN.
-Data In on the LEDs will allways be around ~3.3v, so the Vin MAX should be 4.7v (3.3v / 0.7 = 4.71v).
+The WS2811 LED's require the data signal (Din) to be between 0.3 * Vin (Max) and 0.7 * VIN (Min) to register valid logic low/high signals.
+The LED pin on the CPU will always be between 0v to ~3.3v, so the Vin should be 4.7v (3.3v / 0.7 = 4.71v).
 Some LEDs are more tolerant of this than others.

+The datasheet can be found here: http://www.adafruit.com/datasheets/WS2812.pdf

 ## Configuration